hackclub/hackclub/workshops/3d_models_with_zdog/README.md

   resize: ‘fullscreen’
 });
 ```
-Explanation:
+Let's break this down:

-- **Illustration** is the top-level class that handles dealing with the <canvas> element, holding all the shapes in the scene, and displaying those shapes in the element.
+1. **Illustration** is the top-level class that handles dealing with the <canvas> element, holding all the shapes in the scene, and displaying those shapes in the element.
-- **element** we use this element to match the render with the canvas tag
+2. **element** we use this element to match the render with the canvas tag
-- **resize** is used to modify the size in which the model will be render, in this case, the 3d model will render in the whole screen.
+3. **resize** is used to modify the size in which the model will be render, in this case, the 3d model will render in the whole screen.
 If you want to, you can remove this element.

 At this point nothing shows up yet, so let’s create our first 3d model.

 ### Creating the model

 Now, we’re gonna create a shape, for this workshop I want to make a simple cube, but you can create whatever you want to.
 Here is a list of [shapes](https://zzz.dog/shapes) you can create with Zdog

+*Note: Every shape has its own properties or elements, you can check them out [here](https://zzz.dog/shapes)*

 Let’s add the following code to our js file: